Friday, May 2, 2014

 What Living With Someone With Autism Taught Me

-As most of my readers know, my son, who is 12, has Aspergers.
+As most of my readers know has Aspergers.
 Actually, experts are saying that the term Aspergers should no longer exist, that it all should just be called autism spectrum disorder now.
 But still.
 I call it Aspergers.

 Living with someone with autism has taught me a lot and I wanted to share some of those things with you all.
 Please know that I am not making fun of those with autism--this is a light post, and I know some people with autism truly struggle with some of these.